 - Start to Start: The two tickets proceed in parallel, as soon as the preceding ticket is started.

-- Start to End: The preceding ticket must be started for the following ticket to end.
+- Start to Finish: The preceding ticket must be started for the following ticket to end.

-- End to Start: The preceding ticket must be completed for the following ticket to start.
+- Finish to Start: The preceding ticket must be completed for the following ticket to start.

-- End to End: The following ticket can’t end unless the preceding ticket has ended.
+- Finish to Finish: The following ticket can’t end unless the preceding ticket has ended.

 Let us consider the activities to launch a website with two responsible teams: creative and development teams.
 Each team works on their highest value goal to accomplish the project’s deliverables, including website coding and mockup design, respectively.

 In Jira, these two goals are labeled as epics.
 From here, you can add new issues to start the project plan: